nickcrider/ot-docs/README.md

 # Setup

 Just like the [Opentrons Monorepo](https://github.com/Opentrons/opentrons/blob/edge/CONTRIBUTING.md#environment-and-repository), you'll need `git`, `pipenv`, and `make` installed.
-Once you've gotten that taken care of, you can clone the repo, and use `make` to install the dependencies and run the development server:
+Once you've gotten that taken care of, you can clone the repo, use `make` to install the dependencies, and then run the development server:

 ```bash
 git clone https://github.com/nickcrider/ot-docs.git